masterminds-kenya/social_network/checklist.md

 #### Login & Authentication Features

 - [x] User model has email and password fields, but are not required for Influencers & Brands
+- [x] Show Logged in User's name on the page (on base template)
 - [x] Can manually create a new User (requires email and password)
-- [ ] Can track who the 'current_user' is as they navigate around
+- [x] Can track who the 'current_user' is as they navigate around
+- [x] On edit User, password is unchanged if the password field is left blank.
+- [x] On edit User, input on password field changes the password
+- [ ] On edit User, changing the email to one already in use does not break
 - [ ] ?User created with Facebook login/permissions is integrated with other User methods
 - [ ] Login page: During Testing & Approval, show Test Login Details.
 - [n] Allow anonymous user to start the creation of a manager or admin account